Crazy in Love

-"Crazy in Love" is a song by American singer and songwriter Beyoncé featuring guest vocals from American rapper Jay-Z. It was written by Jay-Z, Beyoncé, and Rich Harrison, and produced by the last two.
-"Crazy in Love" is a pop, hip hop, and R&B love song with elements of 1970s soul and funk; its lyrics describe a romantic obsession that causes the narrator to act out of character.
+"Crazy in Love" is a song by American singer and songwriter Beyoncé featuring rapper Jay-Z. She wrote the song with him and Rich Harrison, and co-produced it with Harrison.
 It contains a sample of the Chi-Lites's 1970 song "Are You My Woman (Tell Me So)", resulting in the group's Eugene Record receiving a writing credit.
-"Crazy in Love" was released as the lead single from Beyoncé's debut solo album, Dangerously in Love (2003), on May 18, 2003, by Columbia Records.
+"Crazy in Love" is a pop, hip-hop, and R&B track with elements of 1970s soul and funk.
+It is a love song whose lyrics portray a romantic fixation that leads the narrator to behave unusually.
+Columbia Records released "Crazy in Love" in the US on May 18, 2003, as the lead single from Beyoncé's debut studio album, Dangerously in Love (2003).

-"Crazy in Love" reached number one on the US Billboard Hot 100 chart and the UK singles chart, and it reached the top five on charts in Australasia and various European territories.
-Music critics acclaimed the catchy production, Jay-Z's rap verse, and Beyoncé's vocals and "uh-oh, uh-oh" hook.
-At the 46th Annual Grammy Awards in 2004, "Crazy in Love" won Best R&B Song and Best Rap/Sung Collaboration.
-The single has been ranked among several best-of lists, including Rolling Stone's 500 Greatest Songs of All Time (2021); it was honored as the greatest song of the 2000s decade by VH1 (2009), the best pop song of the 21st century by NME (2013), and the greatest song of the 21st century by Rolling Stone (2018).
+The song charted at number one in Ireland, the United Kingdom, and the United States, while reaching the top five in Australia, Belgium, Canada, Denmark, Greece, Hungary, Italy, the Netherlands, New Zealand, Norway, Romania, Spain, Sweden, and Switzerland.
+Music critics praised its production, Jay-Z's rap verse, and Beyoncé's vocals, particularly the "uh-oh, uh-oh" hook.
+At the 46th Annual Grammy Awards, it was nominated for three awards and won two: Best R&B Song and Best Rap/Sung Collaboration.
+"Crazy in Love" is often regarded as the song that propelled Beyoncé to superstar status, and Rolling Stone placed it at number sixteen on their 2024 revision of the "500 Greatest Songs of All Time".

-The song's accompanying music video features Beyoncé in various dance sequences.
-It won three awards at the 2003 MTV Video Music Awards, and its director, Jake Nava, won the Music Video Production Association award for Best R&B Video in 2004.
-Since 2003, "Crazy in Love" has been a staple in Beyoncé's live performances and concert tours.
-The American Society of Composers, Authors and Publishers (ASCAP) recognized "Crazy in Love" as one of the most performed songs of 2004.
-Artists including David Byrne have covered the song, and it has been used in various television shows and other media.
+Jake Nava directed the accompanying music video for "Crazy in Love", which depicts Beyoncé in various dance sequences.
+It won three awards at the 2003 MTV Video Music Awards, including Best Female Video and Best R&B Video.
+The song became a staple of the setlists of Beyoncé's concerts and has been performed on all of her headlining concert tours.
+The American Society of Composers, Authors and Publishers recognized "Crazy in Love" as one of the most performed songs of 2004.
+It has since been covered and remixed multiple times; Beyoncé re-recorded it for the soundtrack of the erotic romantic drama film Fifty Shades of Grey (2015).

 Development and production

-Jay-Z, who is a featured artist on "Crazy in Love," was asked by Beyoncé to contribute to the song.
+Jay-Z provided vocals on "Crazy in Love".